Employee scheduling software: Magnetic tape

 During the 1960s, the punched card was gradually replaced as the primary means for data storage by magnetic tape, as better, more capable computers became available.
 Mohawk Data Sciences introduced a magnetic tape encoder in 1965, a system marketed as a keypunch replacement which was somewhat successful, but punched cards were still commonly used for data entry and programming until the mid-1980s when the combination of lower cost magnetic disk storage, and affordable interactive terminals on less expensive minicomputers made punched cards obsolete for this role as well.
 However, their influence lives on through many standard conventions and file formats.

 Auto-scheduling and intelligent rostering

-In the 2010s, the wide adoption of mobile devices and the rise of 3G, 4G, and 5G networks worldwide has made it possible to approach the task of scheduling differently.
-In the last decade, many software solutions have sprung up to make the lives of business owners and managers easier and less burdensome.
+In the 2010s, the adoption of mobile devices and 3G, 4G, and 5G networks made it possible to approach scheduling differently.
+Some software solutions made the lives of business owners and managers easier.

-The first wave of solutions helped small business owners to schedule, manage, and communicate with their employees in a more streamlined way.
-The newer way of solutions go a step further, leveraging machine learning and are being built on even newer cloud technologies.
-The need for automation and intelligent rostering in workforce management will continue to grow as society's heads into a gig economy.
+The earlier solutions helped small business owners to schedule, manage, and communicate with their employees.
+The newer solutions use machine learning and are being built on newer cloud technologies.